local-motion/product/functionality/users_and_access/identity_and_access_management.md

 ## User enrollment
 Anyone can enroll into the system and become a regular user.

-### Step 1: Specify e-mail address
+### Step 1: Specify e-mail address, nickname and password
 The e-mail address will be the primary identification of the user within the system.
 (It is the logical primary key of a user, note that technically there must be a numeric primary key).

-### Step 2: Verify e-mail address
-The system shall send an e-mail to the specified e-mail address containing a url that the user should click to confirm is ownership of the e-mail account.
-- Clicking the verification link will confirm the user registration.
-- The verification link is valid for 24 hours.
-After this period the user is prompted to re-apply.
-- A verification link can only be used one time.

-### Step 3: Select nickname and password
 The user selects a nickname that will identify the user to other users in the system.
 (Note the e-mail address of the user will not be disclosed to other anonymous or regular users.)
 The nickname must be unique within the system including the nicknames of users that have been off-boarded.